 Hear how the waves gently rock

 Where Verkeån meets the sea, banks of sand have formed calm pools with slightly warmer water.
-May it be that the water off the coast of Österlen is always a little colder than the rest of Scania.
+May it be so that the water outside Österlens coast is always a little colder than the rest of Scania.
 Not many places offer such clear water and clean sand.

 On the way back to the parking lot, we pass a grove of gnarled deciduous trees, whose roots grow high above the ground.
 Is it the wild autumn storms that have carried away the soil and exposed the tree to its surroundings?
 If it can be this windy on a sunny day in July, I can only imagine how vulnerable this treeless landscape is for the rest of the year.